 We therefore propose a model whereby MYC overexpression causes a new tissue state to form which allows for tissue-specific dedifferentiation gene expression changes (Fig. 6).
 These changes depend on what the initial tissue type is.
 For example, the downregulated genes for a given cancer type tend to be enriched in genes that are highly expressed in the tissue type from which the cancer originated and not other tissue types.
 We suggest that the gene expression profile formed in the new tumor tissue state is likely the result of both direct effects of MYC on gene expression in its capacity as a transcription factor as well as epigenetic changes.
 These epigenetic changes, specifically in enhancer and promoter activity markers, that occur in MYC-driven tumorigenesis are corroborated by our analysis of ChIP-seq data.
 MYC is known to epigenetically alter gene expression by directly recruiting proteins that catalyze histone modifications (Frank et al., 2001; Martinato et al., 2008) and by reprogramming cell state (Farrell et al., 2017; Takahashi and Yamanaka, 2006).
 In breast cancer, it has been shown that MYC-driven epigenetic reprogramming represses luminal lineage-specifying transcription factors and induces a stem cell-like state (Poli et al., 2018).
 Our results implicate that MYC may function in a similar way across multiple other tissue types.

 Genes that more broadly seem to be regulated by MYC across cancers appear to mostly be related to embryonic stem cell genes.
-The upregulation of embryonic stem cell genes in cancer has been suggested previously (Ben-Porath et al., 2008; Wong et al., 2008) and stem cell pluripotency, like MYC-driven cancers, depends on higher rates of rRNA synthesis and ribosome biogenesis (Brombin et al., 2015; Turi et al., 2019; Watanabe-Susaki et al., 2014).
+The upregulation of embryonic stem cell genes in cancer has been suggested previously (Ben-Porath et al., 2008; Wong et al., 2008) and stem cell pluripotency depends on higher rates of rRNA synthesis and ribosome biogenesis (Brombin et al., 2015; Turi et al., 2019; Watanabe-Susaki et al., 2014) like MYC-driven cancers (Barna et al., 2008; van Riggelen et al., 2010).
 We realized that even genes broadly differentially expressed across MYC-driven cancers in transgenic mouse models may not necessarily be specific to MYC-driven cancers.
 To identify genes that are more likely to be specific to MYC-driven cancers, we explored the TCGA dataset and narrowed our MYC gene signature to a set of 67 genes that were at least moderately correlated with MYC expression in primary human cancers.
 These 67 genes, unlike the genes with weaker correlation with MYC, were significantly enriched in ribosome biogenesis genes suggesting that ribosome biogenesis is most specific to MYC-driven cancers.
 In contrast, other pathways, such as DNA replication and cell division, might not depend specifically on MYC activity but rather are features of many cancers in general.
-As our 67 MYC gene signature is prognostic in human cancers, can separate MYC-high from MYC-low cancers, and many of these genes have not been reported in previously published MYC gene sets, these genes warrant further investigation as potential vulnerabilities in MYC-driven cancers.
+Thus, these 67 genes warrant further investigation as potential vulnerabilities in MYC-driven cancers.

 Altogether, our findings suggest that the transition to the tumor tissue state involves specific epigenetic and transcriptional profile changes, which are dictated by both MYC overexpression and the initial tissue state.
 Since tumorigenesis is a multi-step process (Land et al., 1983), it is probable that a step-wise succession of feedback loops involving gene expression changes gives rise to new cellular states.
 As such, future work should explore the progression of the dedifferentiation gene expression trajectory over a tumorigenesis time course.
 Finally, future studies, should explores the effect of other members of the MYC proximal network that shield a more nuanced insight into how gene expression is regulated in a specific manner across cancer types (Schaub et al., 2018).